-With the systematic comprehensive plan for the 7×9 expressway networks, the condensed investments in the construction of the national expressways has been one major role on the economic growth in Korea.
-The length of the expressway in 1980 was approximately 2,200km and the length has almost quadrupled in last 30 years.
-As a result, over 90 percent of the people are accessible to expressways within 30 minutes, which provides higher level of mobility.
+With the systematic comprehensive plan for the 7×9 expressway networks, the condensed investments in the construction of the national expressways has been one major role in the economic growth of Korea.
+The length of the expressway in 1980 was approximately 2,200km and the length has almost quadrupled in the last 30 years.
+As a result, expressways are accessible to over 90 percent of the population to within 30 minutes, which provides higher level of mobility.

-On the contrary, the strategic networks of the national roads were not prepared and it has shown the limits to the rational investments.
-Also, the balanced regional growth oriented diversified investments have contributed to the quantitative growth of the road length; however, it results in the limited considerations of the users’ needs such as on-time performance in road mobility.
+On the contrary, strategic networks for national roads were not prepared and it has shown the limits to rational investments.
+In additon to this, balanced regional growth oriented diversified investments have contributed to the quantitative growth of the road length; however, it results in the limited consideration of user needs such as on-time performance in road mobility.

-Based on the KTDB GIS road network files and travel and traffic related big data, the SRNs correspondent to demander’s needs are setup.
-It considers weekday and weekend passenger traffic volume, freight traffics, and connectivity to major cities, industrial complexes, and tourist resorts.
+Based on the KTDB GIS road network files and travel and traffic related big data, the SRNs correspondent to demander’s needs are set up.
+It considers weekday and weekend passenger traffic volume, freight traffic, and connectivity to major cities, industrial complexes, and tourist resorts.

-The SRNs comprises 977km out of 9,458km of the total road length in Daegu and Gyeongbul region.
-It is made up of the national roads, nation-funded provincial roads, and municipal major arterials.
-It accounts for only 10% of all roads but carries 35% of all traffics.
+The SRNs comprise 977km out of 9,458km of the total road length in Daegu and Gyeongbuk region.
+It is made up of national roads, nation-funded provincial roads, and municipal major arterials.
+It accounts for only 10% of all roads but carries 35% of all traffic.

-The analysis results show that more focused and strategic investments on SRNs improves regional economy and better satisfies demander’s needs.
-The regulations and policies needs to be amended in order to activate the SRNs investments under the National Government control.
-The national government and municipalities’ efforts will be needed.
+The analysis results show that more focused and strategic investments in SRNs improves the regional economy and better satisfies needs that are demanded.
+The regulations and policies need to be amended in order to activate the SRNs investments under the National Government control.
+Efforts of the national government and municipalities will be needed.